cferdinandi/gulp-boilerplate/README.md

 ### File Structure

 Add your files to the appropriate `src` subdirectories.
 Gulp will process and and compile them into the `dist` directory.
-Subdirectory content under the `js` folder will be concatenated into a single file named after the subdirectory.
+Content in subdirectories under the `js` folder will be concatenated.
 (For example, files in `js/detects` will compile into `detects.js`.)
 Files directly under `js` will compile individually.

 ```
 gulp-boilerplate/